Best spring-flowering shrubs – 12 choices to infuse your yard with seasonal color

 It’s one of the earliest magnolias to bloom and justifiably popular, so it’s hard to believe that it’s currently on the endangered species list of the International Union for the Conservation of Nature.

-Try M. stellata ‘Royal Star’ (available at Monrovia), ‘Centennial’ or the pink flushed ‘Jane Platt’, all with an RHS Award of Garden Merit to recommend them.
-Or New Zealand bred 'Genie’ as recommended by White Flower Farm, for its second flush of blooms in midsummer.
+Try M. stellata ‘Royal Star’, ‘Centennial,' the pink flushed ‘Jane Platt,' or New Zealand bred 'Genie’ for its second flush of blooms in midsummer.

 5. Edgworthia chrysantha